-Here at MoveMend, our Seattle, WA occupational therapists and certified hand therapists are committed to providing you with the best therapy possible for the most debilitating and painful injuries that keep you from doing the sports and activities you love.
-One condition that we have extensive experience with returning people to function and sport are finger pulley injuries.
+Here at MoveMend Rehab and Performance, our Seattle, WA occupational therapists, and certified hand therapists are committed to providing you with the best therapy possible for the most debilitating and painful injuries that keep you from doing the sports and activities you love.
+One condition that we have extensive experience with returning people to function and sport is finger pulley injuries.

 For those of you who have had them, you know how truly painful and bothersome they can be and how they can have long lasting effects on your body.
 If you have been diagnosed with one but are still confused, you are probably looking for experts to guide you through the treatment process, giving you the best and most efficient care tailored to you and your goals.
 And if this is you, we have good news, you are in the right place!